kshedden/dstream/README.md

 focus on feeding the data into statistical modeling tools such as regression analysis.

-Dstream is designed to work with large datasets where it is not possible to load all data for all variables into memory at once.
-To achieve this, Dstream utilizes a _chunked_, _columnar_ storage format A chunk contains the data for all of the Dstream's variables for a consecutive subset of rows, stored by variable (column-wise) in typed arrays.
+Dstream is designed to work with large datasets, where it is not possible to load all data for all variables into memory at once.
+To achieve this, Dstream utilizes a _chunked_, _columnar_ storage format.
+A chunk contains the data for all of the Dstream's variables for a consecutive subset of rows, stored by variable (column-wise) in typed arrays.

-The chunks are visited in linear order.
+During data processing, the chunks are visited in linear order.
 When possible, the memory backing a chunk is re-used for the next chunk.
 Therefore, a chunk must be either completely processed, or copied to independent memory before subsequent chunks are read.
 Random chunk access and sorting across chunks is not permitted.
-Most Dstreams can be Reset and read multiple times, but this requires all the overhead of the initial read (e.g. the data will be re-processed from its source).
+Most Dstreams can be Reset and read multiple times, but this requires all the overhead of the initial read (the data will be fully re-processed from its source).

 The typical pattern for working with a Dstream is to visit the chunks in sequence, extract variables as needed, and perform the desired processing.
-A template for this using a Dstream named _da_ is:
+A template for this operation using a Dstream named _da_
+is:

 ```
 for da.Next() {
-    x := da.Get("x3").([]float64)
+    x := da.Get("x3").([]float64) // extract the variable named "x3"
     // do something with x
 }
 ```

+The Next method of a dstream attempts to advance to the next chunk, returning true if successful and false if not.

 ### Transformations